nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ### BR-002 — Data Quality

-Customer information should be reviewed before CRM import.
+Customer information should be reviewed before CRM processing.

 The process should identify: